Long Wharf Theatre Announces Partnership with Southern Connecticut State University

 “One of the goals of the new Arts Administration and Cultural Advocacy minor is to give our students a hands-on introduction to the wide variety of creative and professional roles individuals play behind the scenes within an arts organization.
 Long Wharf Theatre’s partnership with Southern makes that training even more hands-on, as the back-stage and classroom on campus become one,” said Joel Dodson, Co-Coordinator of the AAC program, Southern Connecticut State University.
 “As part of this partnership, Southern students will have unparalleled access to new kinds of internships, both in theatre management and other career experiences – from development to communication – of interest to students across the arts and humanities.”

 In February 2022, Long Wharf Theatre announced that it will be leaving 222 Sargent Drive to start an exciting new chapter of creating theatre, without barriers, in spaces and stages across Greater New Haven.
 Over the next few years, the company will produce in-person and virtual programming in partnership with local civic, cultural, and public institutions.
-A one-night benefit event featuring The Crucible, Long Wharf Theatre’s inaugural play produced in 1965, will be staged at SCSU’s John Lyman Center for the Performing Arts as a celebration of the theatre’s legacy and a reflection of the new model of producing shows in partnership with the community.
+A one-night benefit event will be staged at SCSU’s John Lyman Center for the Performing Arts as a celebration of the theatre’s legacy and a reflection of the new model of producing shows in Greater New Haven.
 The partnership also involves the presentation of a second public event, still yet to be named, to be held on SCSU’s campus.

 Interested students also have the opportunity to partake in Long Wharf’s regularly-scheduled annual auditions.
 Long Wharf Theatre professionals (including actors, technical staff, production staff, and guest artists) will work with SCSU to organize on-campus workshops, lectures and demonstrations.